The Tea Market in Peru: Trends, Opportunities, and Growth

 Peru Tea Historical Context

-- Early Beginnings: Tea cultivation in Peru began in the early 20th century, but it remained relatively small scale compared to other agricultural products like coffee and cocoa.
+- Early Beginnings: Tea cultivation in Peru began in the early 20th century, but it remained relatively small-scale compared to other agricultural products like coffee and cocoa.

 - Expansion: The industry saw more structured growth in the 1950s and 1960s, supported by government initiatives and foreign investments.